Sorry, you need to enable JavaScript to visit this website.

 • Increasing personal employability and improving skill alignment with market demands.

 This goal has two quantitative goals: reducing the number of people with low qualifications for 10% and an increase in the number of people working jobs that suit their qualifications by 20%.
-Improving the situation on the labour market requires competitor companies that can create more quality jobs.
+Improving the situation on the labor market requires competitor companies that can create more quality jobs.

-The measure implies (in cooperation with the Chamber of Commerce and the Association of Employers) to define which are currently in short supply occupations, whether there are curricula with the same, and in cooperation with the Tripartite Advisory Council to request enrolment of students in these deficient occupations, and to introduce a scholarship model for students in these occupations.
+The measure implies (in cooperation with the Chamber of Commerce and the Association of Employers) to define which are currently in short supply occupations, whether there are curricula with the same, and in cooperation with the Tripartite Advisory Council to request enrollment of students in these deficient occupations, and to introduce a scholarship model for students in these occupations.

 Formal education: Aligning with labor market needs